20th January, 2021

 The Flightless Cormorant

 There are thought to be only 1000 flightless cormorants left in the world, making them one of the rarest birds on the planet.
 The lack of predators has removed this bird’s need to fly, making them the only cormorant in the world that cannot fly – look out for their tiny wings!

 Visiting the Galapagos Islands

 If a visit to the Galapagos Islands is on your wish-list, then now’s the time to take the plunge.
-Guests on our incredible South American Grand Voyage have the opportunity to enjoy an overland tour to the islands, consisting of two full days exploring.
+Guests on our incredible South America: A Grand Voyage cruise have the opportunity to enjoy an overland tour to the islands, consisting of three full days exploring.
 Not only will you get a chance to see the beautiful islands up close, but you’ll also explore the Lava Tunnels, the Charles Darwin Station, where giant tortoise breeding takes place, and the city of Guayaquil.

 The opinions expressed are those of the author and are not held by Saga unless specifically stated.

 The material is for general information only and does not constitute investment, tax, legal, medical or other form of advice.
 You should not rely on this information to make (or refrain from making) any decisions.
 Always obtain independent, professional advice for your own particular situation.